Complete elimination of information leakage in continuous-variable quantum communication channels: Results

-{\em Security in QKD.--} We consider the elimination of information leakage in the context of QKD.
-In CV-QKD protocols \cite{Cerf2001, Silberhorn2002, Garcia-Patron2009, Pirandola2008, Grosshans2002, Weedbrook2004, Reid2000, Hillery2000, Ralph2000} the lower bound on the rate of secret key generation in the asymptotic limit of an infinitely long key is given by
+We consider the elimination of information leakage in the context of QKD.
+In CVQKD protocols with reverse reconciliation \cite{Cerf2001, Silberhorn2002, Garcia-Patron2009, Pirandola2008, Grosshans2002, Weedbrook2004, Reid2000, Hillery2000, Ralph2000} the lower bound on the rate of secret key generation in the asymptotic limit of an infinitely long key is given by

-where $I_{AB}$ is the mutual information between Alice and Bob as defined through the Shannon entropy \cite{Shannon1948a, Devetak2005}, $\beta \in ]0;1]$ is the post-processing efficiency, and $\chi_E$ is the Holevo information which is an upper bound on the information acquired by Eve \cite{Holevo1973}.
-A secret key can therefore only be generated when $\beta I_{AB} > \chi_E$.
+where $I_{AB}$ is the mutual information between Alice and Bob as defined through the Shannon entropy \cite{Shannon1948a, Devetak2005}, $\beta \in ]0;1]$ is the post-processing efficiency, and $\chi_{EB}$ is the Holevo information which is an upper bound on the information $I_{EB}$ acquired by Eve \cite{Holevo1973}.
+A secret key can therefore only be generated when $\beta I_{AB} > \chi_{EB}$.
 In all previously proposed protocols, the Holevo information has been non-zero (even in principle), which in turn has put stringent conditions onto the processed mutual information between Alice and Bob, $\beta I_{AB}$.
 This condition has been experimentally fulfilled by applying state-of-the-art postprocessing protocols \cite{Leverrier2008} with high efficiency and low-noise homodyne detectors \cite{Weedbrook2011, Eberle2013, Lance2005, Madsen2012, Grosshans2003, Jouguet2013, Heim2010}.
 These stringent conditions on Bob's measurements and data processing to enable security can however be largely relaxed by reducing the Holevo information that upper-bounds the information leakage.